forcedotcom/java-sdk/doc/force-sdk-overview.md

 ## API Connector

 The SDK is built on the existing Database.com API.
-[TODO: @Jesper what is the existing Database.com API?]A core service connector class is responsible for managing connections to the API for the application.
+A core service connector class is responsible for managing connections to the API for the application.
 You configure this connector using a connection URL string which can be provided in property files, system properties, or environment variables.
 The connector automatically handles session refreshes after expiration and it can use the OAuth module to inject the session ID.
 The connector uses [WSC](http://code.google.com/p/sfdc-wsc) for the actual protocol implementation.

 [Read more](connection-url)